lqhuang/typed-settings/docs/guides.rst

 Order of Decorators
 -------------------

-Click passes the settings instances to your CLI function as positional argument.
+Click passes the settings instance to your CLI function as positional argument.
 If you use other decorators that behave similarly (e.g., :func:`click.pass_context`), the order of decorators and arguments matters.